Dalton’s law

 Problem #3

-A container is filled with a mixture of hydrogen and argon gases.
-If the total pressure of the mixture is 9 atm and the partial pressure of hydrogen gas is 6 atm, calculate the partial pressure of argon gas.
+A container is filled with a mixture of neon and krypton gases.
+If the total pressure of the mixture is 9 atm and the partial pressure of neon gas is 6 atm, calculate the partial pressure of krypton gas.

 Solution